LSparkzwz/Prelearn/README.md

 ### Meaning of the table columns:

+#### Sum of word embeddings
+The document embeddings have been created by simply summing the word embeddings.

 #### Averaged word embeddings
-Embeddings created with the cell n°5 inside Prelearn.ipynb.
-Given two tokenized wikipedia documents, each document becomes an averaged word embedding.
+The document embeddings have been created by averaging the word embeddings.

 #### Biased: both weight 10% of doc length
-Embeddings created with the cell n°6 inside Prelearn.ipynb.
+The document embeddings have been created by averaging the word embeddings while giving a weight equal to 10% of the document's length to words inside the documents A and B that also appear in the title of B.

 ##### Intuition:
-If I find in A and B the words that make up the title in B, then there's a good chance that B is a prerequisite of A.
+If I find in the documents A and B the words that make up the title in the document B, then there's a good chance that B is a prerequisite of A.

 ##### Examples of intuition:
 The wikipedia page of "Light" is a prerequisite of the wikipedia page of "Total internal reflection".